JOMC/JOMC-Tools/src/main/assembly/README.txt

   JDK 1.5

-    The 'lib/ext' directory contains JDK extensions to setup using the 'java.ext.dirs' system property or another mechanism compatible to the JDK in use.
+    The 'lib/jdk5/ext' directory contains JDK extensions to setup using the 'java.ext.dirs' system property or another mechanism compatible to the JDK in use.

-    The 'lib/endorsed' directory contains updates to libraries part of the JDK to setup via the 'java.endorsed.dirs' system property or another mechanism compatible to the JDK in use.
+    The 'lib/jdk5/endorsed' directory contains updates to libraries part of the JDK to setup via the 'java.endorsed.dirs' system property or another mechanism compatible to the JDK in use.
 Use of these libraries may become necessary when encountering problems with the XML parsers of the JDK.

-    export JOMC_OPTS="-Djava.ext.dirs='path to lib/ext directory' \
+    export JOMC_OPTS="-Djava.ext.dirs=lib/jdk5/ext \
-                      -Djava.endorsed.dirs='path to lib/endorsed directory'"
+                      -Djava.endorsed.dirs=lib/jdk5/endorsed"

     bin/jomc (Unix)
     bin/jomc.bat (Windows)

-    java -Djava.ext.dirs=lib/ext \
+    java -Djava.ext.dirs=lib/jdk5/ext \
-         -Djava.endorsed.dirs=lib/endorsed \
+         -Djava.endorsed.dirs=lib/jdk5/endorsed \
          -jar bin/${project.build.finalName}.jar